Increased terror attacks in Africa amid coronavirus pandemic | DW | 09.04.2020

 Nigeria remains on high alert after security experts warned that terror groups could take advantage of the global focus on the pandemic and launch attacks, especially in the Lake Chad Basin.
 They further warned that African countries with scarce resources are at greater risk now that they have a new frontline on their doorstep – the battle to stem the flow of COVID-19.

-The COVID-19 global infection rate drew closer to 1.5 million in 184 countries on Tuesday, April 7, according to Johns Hopkins University.
+The COVID-19 global infection is now more than to 1.5 million in 184 countries on Thursday, April 9, according to Johns Hopkins University.

 The so-called "Islamic State" (IS) and al-Qaeda released mixed statements last week.
 On the one hand, IS urged its followers to repent and take care of themselves because the coronavirus was a punishment from God for non-Muslims, the news agency AP reported.
 It also urged its followers to show no mercy and launch attacks in this time of crisis, according to AP.